-If you are proficient in all four areas of language (speaking, listening, reading and writing) you may take examinations at AS/A2 Level.
+If you are proficient in all four areas of language (speaking, listening, reading and writing) you may take examinations at A2 Level.
 It will be your responsibility to look at past papers and prepare yourself for the examination.
 Recent subjects taken include: Spanish, German, Turkish, Urdu and Arabic.
 Other Language examinations are available.

 Personal & Social Education (PSE)